John Malkovich: Career

-In 2019, Malkovich performed in London's West End, starring in David Mamet’s new play Bitter Wheat.
+In 2018, Malkovich appeared in a three-part adaptation of Agatha Christie's The A.B.C.
+Murders co-starring Rupert Grint for BBC television, playing the role of fictional Belgian detective Hercule Poirot.
+In 2019, Malkovich performed in London's West End at the Garrick Theatre, starring in David Mamet's new play Bitter Wheat.
 He also starred as the title character in the HBO drama series The New Pope (2020).
-On September 26, 2019, it was announced that Malkovich had been cast as Dr. Adrian Mallory in the current Netflix comedy series Space Force.
+On September 26, 2019, it was announced that Malkovich had been cast as Dr. Adrian Mallory in the Netflix comedy series Space Force.